uk-tre/website/docs/structure/community-management.md

 ## Get involved

-Email David (dsarmientoperez@turing.ac.uk) if you would like to be part of this working group!
+Email Cassandra Gould van Praag (cassandra.gouldvanpraag@rcmcooperative.com) if you would like to be part of this working group!